vaadin/flow/README.md

 To contribute, first refer to [Contribution Guide](/CONTRIBUTING.md) for general instructions and requirements for contributing code to Flow.

-Flow EAP discussion in Gitter IM at https://gitter.im/vaadin-flow/Lobby
+Join Vaadin Flow community chat in https://discord.gg/MYFq5RTbBn

 Instructions on how to set up a working environment for developing the Flow project follow below.